How to predict growth areas and risks in a marketing plan based on data

 This means that in April, we’re 4.8% behind the transaction plan.
 If you add up the values for all channels above this figure, the total will be −4.8%.

 Why do we look at this?
 Why don’t we look at relative deviation?
 For example, say we have a small Referral channel.
 According to the plan, there should be, say, 50 transactions.
 A difference of even 20 transactions will give us a 40% deviation.
 But this isn’t what you need to pay attention to in the first place, because there are much larger channels.
 And if a larger channel shows a deviation of 10%, it will be much more important for the business.
 The red and green colors in the table show how important it is for the business to pay attention to this segment.

 In the screenshot below, we’ve expanded the data for April:

 Here we see that data can be decomposed into channels and regions.
 We can select those segments that we want to look at first.
 Red is a risk zone, green is a growth zone.
 The conversion rate is marked in blue, and at the bottom there’s a summary.

 From the past to the future

-Now we’ll introduce the most important and interesting report, which shows eight time periods that are used to compare the forecast with the plan.
+Now we’ll introduce the most important and interesting report, which shows eight time periods that are used to compare the forecast with the goals.

 - This Year Actual shows the actual figures from the beginning of the year to the current moment.
-We can compare these values with the plan to understand how well we’re meeting it.
+We can compare these values with the goals to understand how well we’re meeting them.

 - Last Month Actual shows actual data for the past month.
-We closed the previous month, so we can easily see in each section and segment whether the actual numbers coincide with the plan.
+We closed the previous month, so we can easily see in each section and segment whether the actual numbers coincide with the planned ones.